What Is SOA Exam FAM?

 Who Takes This Exam?

-Exam FAM is taken by actuarial candidates who have typically passed Exams P and FM and are progressing through the SOA preliminary exam sequence.
-It is commonly the third or fourth exam candidates attempt.
+Most candidates reach FAM after passing Exams P and FM, working their way through the SOA preliminary exam sequence.
+It is usually the third or fourth exam you attempt.

 The material is distinctly actuarial.
-Unlike Exams P (probability) and FM (financial mathematics), which cover topics shared with other quantitative fields, Exam FAM is where candidates first encounter insurance-specific models: loss distributions, life tables, life insurance present values, and reserving.
+Exams P (probability) and FM (financial mathematics) cover topics you would also see in other quantitative fields.
+FAM is where you first hit insurance-specific models: loss distributions, life tables, life insurance present values, and reserving.

-For many candidates, FAM is the exam that starts to feel like "real" actuarial work.
+For a lot of candidates, FAM is the first exam that actually feels like the job.

 How FAM Replaced STAM and LTAM